 What causes ALS?

-Experts do not know the cause of ALS.
+Experts don't know the cause of ALS.
 More recently, genetic causes are being seen as increasingly important.
 Research is also looking into possible environmental causes of ALS.

 What are the symptoms of ALS?

-With ALS, you may first have weakness in a limb that develops over a matter of days or, more commonly, a few weeks.
-Then, several weeks to months later, weakness develops in another limb.
-Sometimes the initial problem can be one of slurred speech or trouble swallowing.
+With ALS, you may first have weakness in a limb that occurs over a few days or, more often, a few weeks.
+Then a few weeks or months later, weakness develops in another limb.
+For other people, the first sign of a problem may be slurred speech or trouble swallowing.

 Twitching and cramping of muscles, especially those in the hands and feet